 Travel is the new obsession of Indians.
 Increasingly more and more people are going for international vacations.
 Now Bangkok, Singapore, Dubai, Mauritius, Switzerland are passé.
 Iceland, Rio, South Africa, Croatia, New Zealand are the trending destinations for Indians.
 The craze can be seen amongst all age groups but has the Indian tourist evolved?

 Our love for food, makes us do more idiosyncratic acts.
 Behind the façade of the local food being too bland and expensive, we resort to making Maggi and Pulao in the Electric kettle or chopping vegetables in the hotel room to make Bhel Puri.
 The resulting mess you can visualize.
-How many of us have been guilty of picking croissant, apples or muffins from the free breakfast and stowing it away so that we can eat later.
-I have seen people making sandwiches using the breakfast spread, wrapping it into tissues and hiding it in their bags.
+How many of us have been guilty of picking croissants, apples, or muffins from the free breakfast and stowing it away so that we can eat later?
+I have seen people making sandwiches using the breakfast spread, wrapping it into tissues, and hiding it in their bags.
 We are fooling ourselves if we think that we are smart and no one notices it.

-Our hotel behaviour is quite extraordinary.
-We feel its very normal to wash your laundry in the tub or wash basin and hang the clothes to dry all over the room with water dripping on the carpet, much to the chagrin of the cleaning staff.
-Beside the shampoo, conditioner and other stuff, we also believe that towels, bath robes, ash trays, dryers are meant to be taken with you when you check out.
+Our hotel behavior is quite extraordinary.
+We feel it’s very normal to wash your laundry in the tub or washbasin and hang the clothes to dry all over the room with water dripping on the carpet, much to the chagrin of the cleaning staff.
+Besides the shampoo, conditioner, and other stuff, we also believe that towels, bathrobes, ashtrays, dryers are meant to be taken with you when you check out.

 Whether its immigration, security, or ticket window, Indians don’t understand the concept of standing in queues.
 We need to learn etiquette and discipline.
 Indians are averse to tipping, and when they don’t get good service, they are offensive and aggressive.
 Our love for bargaining can become embarrassing.
 We try to bargain everywhere, even malls and boutiques.